bvidgen/Dynamically-Generated-Hate-Speech-Dataset/README.md

 # Dynamically-Generated-Hate-Speech-Dataset
-ReadMe for v0.1 of the Dynamically Generated Hate Speech Dataset from Vidgen et al. (2020).
-If you use the dataset, please cite our paper on Arxiv.
+ReadMe for v0.1 of the Dynamically Generated Hate Speech Dataset from Vidgen et al. (2021).
+If you use the dataset, please cite our paper in the Proceedings of ACL 2021, and available on Arxiv.
 Contact Dr. Bertie Vidgen if you have feedback or queries: bertievidgen@gmail.com.
-Please note that this is v0.1 of the dataset.
+Please note that this is v0.2 of the dataset.
 Updates may be released in the future.

 The full author list is: Bertie Vidgen (The Alan Turing Institute), Tristan Thrush (Facebook), Zeerak Waseem (University of Sheffield) and Douwe Kiela (Facebook).
 This paper is an output of the Dynabench project: https://dynabench.org/tasks/5#overall

 ## Overview
-The Dynamically Generated Hate Speech Dataset is provided in two tables.
+The Dynamically Generated Hate Speech Dataset is provided in one table.

-The first table is the dataset of entries, with the entry ID, label, type, annotator ID, status, round, split, round model predictions and whether the model was fooled (model_wrong).

-The second table is the targets of the hate, in a wide format.
-Because annotators could identify targets inductively, a large number were identified with only or two associated entries, often if they were intersectional characteristics.
-We combine all identities mentioned in fewer than 15 entries into an 'Other category'.
-This affects less than 1% of all the hateful entries, whilst reducing the number of target identities to 41.
-The two tables can be merged on the 'ID' variable.

-## Table 1: Dataset of entries
-'id' is the unique ID of the entry.
+'acl.id' is the unique ID of the entry.

-'text' is the content which has been entered.
-All content is synthetic, although it might in some cases be closely inspired by real world hate and non-hate.
+'Text' is the content which has been entered.
+All content is synthetic.

-'label' is a binary variable, indicating whether the content hs been identified as hate or not.
+'Label' is a binary variable, indicating whether or not the content has been identified as hateful.
+It takes two values: hate, nothate.

-'type' is a categorical variable, providing a secondary label for hateful content.
-For hate t can take five values: Animosity, Derogation, Dehumanization, Threatening and Supoprt for Hateful Entities.
+'Type' is a categorical variable, providing a secondary label for hateful content.
+For hate it can take five values: Animosity, Derogation, Dehumanization, Threatening and Support for Hateful Entities.
 Please see the paper for more detail.
-For non-hate 'type' is always NA.
-Note that in round 1 a type was not given.
-You can subset to only round 1 if you want to account for this (see 'round').

-'model_wrong' is a logical variable.
-It reports whether the taarget model for that round was fooled.
-Note that models were retrained and redployed in between each round, which means that the model_wrong value can only be understood in relation to each round.

-'db.model_preds' gives the model prediction, from 0 (not hate) to 1 (hate).
-As with 'model_wrong' it can only be understood in relation to each round.
-Note that model predictions are not available for entries completed offline without a model-in-the-loop, i.e. the perturbation rounds.
+For nothate the 'type' is 'none'.
+In round 1 the 'type' was not given and is marked as 'notgiven'.

+'Target' is a categorical variable, providing the group that is attacked by the hate.
+It can include intersectional characteristics and multiple groups can be identified.
+For nothate the type is 'none'.
+Note that in round 1 the 'target' was not given and is marked as 'notgiven'.

-'status' reports whether the entry is original content entered into Dynabench or a perturbation.
-See the paper for more information.
+'Level' reports whether the entry is original content or a perturbation.

-'round' is a categorical variable.
-It gives the round of data entry, indicated with a number (1, 2 or 3) and then a letter for whether the entry is original content entered into Dynabench ('a') or a perturbation ('b').
+'Round' is a categorical variable.
+It gives the round of data entry (1, 2, 3 or 4) with a letter for whether the entry is original content ('a') or a perturbation ('b').
 Perturbations were not made for round 1.

-As such 'round' can take the values: 1, 2a, 2b, 3a and 3b.
+'Round.base' is a categorical variable.
+It gives the round of data entry, indicated with just a number (1, 2, 3 or 4).

-'split' is a categorical variable. it gives the data split that the entry has been assigned to.
+'Split' is a categorical variable. it gives the data split that the entry has been assigned to.
 This can take the values 'train', 'dev' and 'test'.
-The choices of splits is given in the paper.
+The choice of splits is explained in the paper.

-'annotator' is a categorical variable.
+'Annotator' is a categorical variable.
 It gives the annotator who entered the content.
 Annotator IDs are random alphanumeric strings.
 There are 20 annotators in the dataset.

-## Table 2: Dataset of targets
-'id' is the unique ID of the entry.
-It can be used to merge the dataset with the other table.
+'acl.id.matched' is the ID of the matched entry, connecting the original (given in 'acl.id') and the perturbed version.

-All entries assigned to 'non hate' have 'none' as a target.
-Hateful entries assigned to 'hate' are associated with 41 distinct target identities.

-Any identities with 8 or fewer entries were combined into an 'Other' category.
-This reduced the number of target identities, whilst only affecting 1% of the data (see the paper for more details).

-One other variable is important to note: 'NoTargetRecorded'.
-This is for entries which were entered without a target identity at the point of creation (i.e. all entries in Round 1 and a small number, erroneously, from the subsequent rounds.)

-Note that for the 'Supporting hateful entities' type of hate the target identified is the entity which is being supported.
-Specifically, the dataset includes 'Nazi' and 'Hitler', with the other entities being listed in 'Other'.

-We use shorthand labels for targets when constructing the dataset, which can be converted (and grouped) as follows:
+For identities (recorded under 'Target') we use shorthand labels to constructed the dataset, which can be converted (and grouped) as follows:

 	none -> for non hateful entries
 	NoTargetRecorded -> for hateful entries with no target recorded